Difference Between French Press and Pour Over

 What is French Press?

 This is a manner in which coffee is brewed by many.
-The flavor that this method of brewing produces is quite nuanced, and the experience can be a little grainy as the coffee granules aren’t filtered before serving the coffee.
+The flavour that this method of brewing produces is quite nuanced, and the experience can be a little grainy as the coffee granules aren’t filtered before serving the coffee.

 At present, the model of a French Press that dominates the markets is the one consisting of a beaker that is cylindrical with a plunger and, of course, a filter.